JCaceresM/recruitment-test-fullstack/README.md

 ![Task 2](/assets/task_2.jpg)

-Mockup for Dog API
+Mockup for Dog API | API: https://dog.ceo/dog-api/

 The grid needs to be responsive.

-## Task 3
+## Task 3 - User Authentication and Product Display

-1 - Given the input data on a form, store the fields with multiple values in a database, please be sure to validate the form as well, input data must include:

-- Product Name
-- Price
-- Description
-- Product Image (not URL)

-2 - Create a user login and validate the user session

-3 - Read the database table data and show the product information to the logged-in user only
+Create a web application for managing products with user authentication.
+The application should have the following features:

+1. User Registration and Login: Users should be able to register and log in to the application.
+(Keep in mind the good practices and security measures).
+2. Product Management: Only `Authenticated users` can add new products with the following details: Product Name, Price, Description, and Product Image (not URL).
-4 - The product layout must be as a carousel of product list based on the mockup design below:
+3. Product Carousel: Display a carousel of product images and names based on the provided design mockup.

+**Important**: `The carousel should only be accessible to logged-in users`.

 ![Task 3](/assets/task_3.jpg)

-You may use whatever you like to solve these problems Good luck 🤗
+## Evaluation

+We will evaluate your solutions based on the following criteria:
+- Code quality and readability.
+- Functionality and correctness of the implemented tasks.
+- User Experience (UX) design in Task 2 and Task 3.
+- Proper validation and error handling.

+### Extra Points

+You can earn extra points by implementing the following features:
+- Unit tests for the implemented tasks.
+- Dockerizing the application.
+- Deploying the application to a cloud platform (e.g., Vercel, AWS, etc.).
+- Using a modern JavaScript framework (e.g., React, Vue, etc.) for Task 2 & Task 3.

+## Submission

+When you have completed the tasks, share the repository URL with us via email.
+Please ensure that the repository remains publicly accessible.

+Good luck!
+We look forward to reviewing your work. 🤗

 ## About